basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 a content type, `text/plain`.
 We'll learn more about content types in the [[section below|The Basics#Content-Types]].

-Now, run the same read operation from the [[section above|The Basics#Reading-Objects]].
-If the write operation has been succesful, you should be able to successfully read the object.
-Our Riak cluster is no longer empty!
+Now, run the same read operation we attempted in the [[section above|The Basics#Reading-Objects]].
+If the write operation was succesful, you should be able to successfully read the object.
+Your Riak cluster is no longer empty!

 ## Content Types